gapotchenko/adhoc-file-signer/docs/guides/getting-started/windows.md

 For now, everything this script does is configures the process environment and passes control to `adhoc-sign-server` demanding it to bind to the IPv4 local network interface `127.0.0.1`.

 You may notice that we use a POSIX shell script in Windows which, at first, may throw you into a loop.
-The reason we are doing so is to use a single codebase on all supported operating systems.
+The reason we are doing so is to have a single codebase on all supported operating systems.
 To rectify the mismatch between Windows and POSIX environments, we rely on [GNU-TK](https://github.com/gapotchenko/gnu-tk).